Growing Under the Redwoods: Gardening in Shade and Acidic Soil

 Worth trying in sunnier spots

-Shade-Loving Perennials & Natives
+Shade-Loving Perennials and Natives

 Blueberries